“I’m very busy.”

 - 1 oz. of all the bitterness you hold towards your exes and lost loves.
 Or Campari.
 Whatever’s on hand.

 - ¼ cup of the sour taste they leave in your mouth, via lime juice.

 - 1 or 2 seeded slices of jalapeño, for the pain you endured.

 - ¼ teaspoon salt for the tears you’ve shed.
 Real tears will also suffice.

 - ¼ cup blood orange juice, in honor of all their blood you didn’t spill.

 - 1 teaspoon simple syrup / Splenda, because you’ve suffered enough.

 Add ice.
 Like the kind your ex is made of.

 Shake.
 Strain and serve over more ice in a Rocks glass.
 Garnish with a blood orange and jalapeño slice.
 Drink and repeat several times because, hell, there’s no one to tell you not to!

-(As a side note, I realize these ingredients are sort of strange, but this drink comes together like someone after a series of crappy relationships: it’s well-balanced, refined, and just a little bitter.
+(As a side note, I realize the combination of Campari blood orange and salt is sort of strange, but this drink comes together like someone after a series of crappy relationships: it’s well-balanced, refined, and just a little bitter.
 Give it a try; the depth of flavor is amazing.)